Crosschecking Cosmic Distances from DESI BAO and DES SNe: Discussion

 \section{Discussion}

 BAO gives us direct constraints on $D_M/r_d$ and $D_H/r_d$ at set effective redshifts.
-In this work, we binned the DES SNe sample \cite{DES:2024jxu} so that the bins possess the same effective redshift, and inferred the analogous constraints.
+In this work, we binned DES and DES-Dovekie SNe samples \cite{DES:2024jxu, DES:2025sig} so that the bins possess as close as possible to the same effective redshift, and inferred the analogous constraints.
+The scaffolding to do this is provided by the $\Lambda$CDM model, but we have argued and demonstrated through mock analysis that $\Lambda$CDM can be replaced with an extended model to arrive at similar results.
 We constructed ratios $R_{D_M}$ and $R_{D_H}$ noting that $R_{D_M}$ is consistent with a horizontal, implying that there is a choice of calibrating pair $(M_B, r_d)$ so that $R_{D_M} =1$.
-On the contrary, $R_{D_H}$ exhibits a decreasing trend with effective redshift at $> 2 \sigma$ statistical significance that cannot be addressed by physical modelling choices.
-If substantiated further, this leaves only the possibility of observational systematics in either DESI BAO or DES SNe.

-Distinguishing the dataset that is the origin of the disagreement is tricky.
-On one hand, we know that relative to DESI DR1 BAO and DESI DR1 FS modelling, DESI DR2 BAO shows the greatest shift in tomographic/binned $\Omega_m$ values at $z_{\textrm{eff}} < 1$ (see Fig. 4 of \cite{Colgain:2025nzf}).
-In the appendix, we show that these shifts in cosmological parameters can be traced to shifts in distances.
-This allows the possibility that the first two data points in Fig. \ref{fig:R_DH} could shift in future to restore a horizontal.
-On the other hand, we have confirmed that the problem is most easily fixed by removing high redshift DES SNe, thereby removing the third data point in Fig. \ref{fig:R_DH}.
-Ultimately, more data will be required to pinpoint the observational systematic.
+This implies that any problem with the distance duality relation stems from calibration.

+On the contrary, $R_{D_H}$ exhibits a decreasing trend with effective redshift, the statistical significance of which depends on whether one employs Bayesian or frequentist methods.
+Our mock analysis confirms a bias in Bayesian methods, which we trace to projection or volume effects, providing a reason to place less emphasis on Bayesian results.
+Our frequentist results show that both DES and DES-Dovekie lead to a decreasing $R_{D_H}$ trend that is consistent with a horizontal within $2 \sigma$.
+Thus, we conclude that DES/DES-Dovekie and DESI distances at $z_{\rm} \in \{0.510, 0.706, 0.934\}$ are consistent, with DES-Dovekie distances being more consistent.
+Nevertheless, both Bayesian and frequentist methods agree that $R_{D_H}$ decreases, making it imperative to revisit these tests as data improve.

+Distinguishing the dataset that gives rise to the decreasing $R_{D_H}$ trend is tricky.
+On the contrary, it is much easier to single out the $z_{\rm eff} = 0.934$ bin that drives the trend.
+The fact that $R_{D_M}$ scatters about $R_{D_M}=1$ in Fig. \ref{fig:RDM_DES}, implying a consistent $(M_B, r_d)$ calibrating pair, while the third bin is most displaced from $R_{D_H} = 1$ in Fig. \ref{fig:RDH_DES}, suggests that the $z_{\rm eff} = 0.934$ bin is the outlier.
+We remind the reader that Pantheon+ \cite{Brout:2022vxf} becomes sparse at higher redshifts and Union3 \cite{Rubin:2023ovl} has yet to officially release data, so DES and DES-Dovekie are the optimal SNe datasets.